SAFCSP-Team/zo-class-projects/week01/project02.md

 A bit-level simulation of Saudi local football matches using a 16-bit word (2 bytes) to encode match details.

 ## Overview
 This project demonstrates how 2 bytes (16 bits) can represent a complete system configuration.

-Instead of focusing on a specific programming language, the project emphasizes low-level data representation how structured information (like a football match) can be encoded and decoded using binary.
+It emphasizes low-level data representation, on how structured information (like a football match) can be encoded and decoded using binary.

 The application simulates a football match where each group of bits defines a specific match attribute.